Healthy Weather

 Step 2: Cloud cover override

-VDI as described above is what the app displays by default everywhere — based on the live UVI from Open-Meteo, which already incorporates modeled cloud cover.
+VDI as described above is what the app displays by default everywhere — based on the live UVI from Apple Weather, which already incorporates modeled cloud cover.

 When you start a tracking session, the app offers a manual cloud override.
 This is useful when the model’s cloud forecast doesn’t match what you actually see at your location (the model works on a grid; your spot is a single point).
-In override mode, the app uses Open-Meteo’s clear-sky UVI for VDI and applies your cloud setting separately as an attenuation factor:
+In override mode, the app first estimates the clear-sky UVI — by inverting the attenuation formula below against Apple’s UVI and cloud-cover data when skies are mostly clear, blending toward a solar-elevation-based clear-sky curve when it’s overcast — and then applies your cloud setting as the attenuation factor:

 cloud_factor = 1 - cloud_cover × 0.6